iturdikulov/notes/map (higher-order function).md

 ---
-title: "Map (higher-order function, aka apply-to-all)"
 date: 2023-04-29
+draft: true
 tags:
 - inbox
 - definition
-draft: true
 ---

+# Map (higher-order function, aka apply-to-all)

 > map is the name of a higher-order [[function (computer programming)|function]]
 > that applies a given **function** to **each** element of a collection, e.g. a